holoviz/holoviz/doc/Roadmap.rst

    multidimensional data for visualization and machine-learning applications, including on HPC systems.

-3. **Improvements to Bokeh/HoloViews drawing tools**:
-   - Better support for collecting annotations
-   - other usability improvements

-4. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers.
+3. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers.
 Already provided in Datashader, but needs additional polishing.

-5. **Better Datashader integration with external plotting libraries (HoloViews, Plotly, Matplotlib)**: Datashader needs to provide functions for supporting hover information, legends, colorbars, and interactivity, which each plotting library can then use.
+4. **Better Datashader integration with external plotting libraries (HoloViews, Plotly, Matplotlib)**: Datashader needs to provide functions for supporting hover information, legends, colorbars, and interactivity, which each plotting library can then use.

-6. **Support for maintaining Python-based projects**: As maintainers of a wide range of Python projects, we are working to minimize the cost of maintaining each one, by sharing code for tracking versions, making releases, providing example scripts, managing datasets,
+5. **Support for maintaining Python-based projects**: As maintainers of a wide range of Python projects, we are working to minimize the cost of maintaining each one, by sharing code for tracking versions, making releases, providing example scripts, managing datasets,